 What you'll study on this Senior Leader Degree Apprenticeship (MPA Public Administration) degree course

-On this course, you'll study units worth a total of 180 credits.
-You'll study 2 units in year 1 and 4 units in year 2.
+On this course, you'll study modules worth a total of 180 credits.
+You'll study 2 modules in year 1 and 4 modules in year 2.

 We’ll introduce you to different ways of delivering public services with maximum efficiency and effectiveness.
 You’ll develop an understanding of the impact of contextual forces on public organisations.